 Scan your entire system landscape to understand what interfaces are available and which ones are in use.

-Slice, scramble, and mask sensitive data as system copies are made to support non productive systems.
-Slicing reduces the size of the non-productive database, while scrambling and masking make sensitive data within the system copy secure.
+Slice, scramble, and anonymize sensitive data as system copies to support non-production systems.
+Slicing reduces the size of the non-production database, while scrambling and anonymization make sensitive data within the system copy secure.

-Use an object-based update to synchronize documents and data significantly faster than with a full system copy, while making the update of entire test systems for synchronization with production unnecessary.
+Use an object-based update to synchronize documents and data significantly faster than with a full system copy, while rendering the update of entire test systems for synchronization with production unnecessary.

 The EU General Data Protection Regulation (GDPR), which protects the data privacy of EU citizens, is now in effect.
-Now, every company that retains personally-identifying data of any EU citizen, regardless of where that company is located or headquartered, must meet GDPR compliance requirements.
-Personally-identifying data refers to names and identifying information, but may also include other types of information such as IP addresses.
-Enterprises not in compliance with GDPR are subject to heavy fines: up to €20 million or 4 percent of turnover, whichever is greater.
-Read on to discover how you can be better prepared.
+Now, every company that retains personally identifying data of any EU citizen, regardless of where that company is located or headquartered, must meet GDPR compliance requirements.
+Personally identifying data refers to names and identifying information, but it may also include other types of information such as IP addresses.
+Enterprises not in compliance with GDPR are subject to heavy fines: up to €20 million or 4% of turnover, whichever is greater.
+Read on to discover how your company can better prepare itself.